eclectic-coding/rails_default_template/README.md

 This is a simple Rails Template to start a new project.
 It is a template I use to remove those tasks a developer has to perform to set up a new project in Rails:

+- Includes **NO** styling as this can change per project
 - Set up RSpec
 - Set up Code Coverage
-- Set up Guard, and Guard live-reloading
+- Set up Guard, and [Guard live-reloading](https://github.com/guard/guard-livereload)
 - Set up Rubocop
 - Add static controller and home page
 - Configure rails generators to not generate helpers or stylesheets